 Obituary: Pilar James Medina

-Pilar James Medina was born in Prescott, Arizona to James and Mary Medina on June 30, 1938.
+Pilar James Medina Born in Prescott, Arizona to James and Mary Medina on June 30, 1938.
 Pilar passed on to be with his parents and brothers, Tony and Joseph on July 19, 2020 at the age of 82.

 After graduation from Prescott High School in 1957, Pilar worked at the VA Medical Center for 24 years.
 He also joined the Arizona National Guard, serving 20 years.
 He moved to Phoenix, Arizona where he worked for the next 20 years with ADOT, working up to supervisor at the Avondale yard and loved every minute.
 He retired in 2005 and moved back to Prescott where he took a job with the Prescott Public Library for the next 10 years.